pnsaeta/p064/docs/FO-Series.md

   & & -1 < x < 1 \tag{binomial}
 \end{align}
 Clearly, the radius of convergence of the logarithmic series does not include $$x = -1$$, which generates a divergent harmonic series.
 For the **binomial series**, the series terminates when $$n$$ is a positive integer and so converges for all $$x$$.
 When $$n$$ is not a positive integer, the series does not terminate and may not converge.

+## Manipulating Series

+Suppose that you knew a Maclaurin series

 ## Gamma Function